 Who needs a Living Will?

-are able to extend and maintain a life that most people would consider as not worth living.
+can extend and maintain a life that most people consider not worth living.
 A

-Living Will ensures that quality of life is not sacrificed in order to maximize quantity of life.
+Living Will ensures that quality of life is not sacrificed to maximize life's quantity.

 What does it do?